 See the Tcl Commands and Supported Families table for the list of families that support this command.

-The following example displays the clock constraints on the clock clk in the Log window: timer_get_clock_constraints -clock clk timer_get_clock_actuals Tcl documentation conventions Designer Tcl Command Reference timer_get_maxdelay timer_get_maxdelay -from source_pin -to destination_pin
+The following example displays the clock constraints on the clock clk in the Log window:

+'''

+timer_get_clock_constraints -clock clk

+'''

+timer_get_maxdelay

 Tcl command; displays the maximum delay constraint between two pins in a path in the Log window.